Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 (segue)

 Joel: (creepy Jack attack tone) Be ready for J (almost saying `Jack attack`)..
 Sugar Rush.
 Read the prompt center & turn on & off which correct boxes.
 Win cash you correct, but lost if wrong.
 As always, *ReMEMbER THe CLue*.
 It is none other than this clue.. | (skipped) Oh I'm sorry, Spoke too much, heh.
 Here's clue..

 > Parrot repeats what's owner said

 Joel: "Repeat as I say.".
 Begin, great luck.. (that's the attack) wait, Oh no, (Cookie's Shut it off impression) ZOblatos what is this?

-#### 1. pick contains `Windsor Castle`
+#### 1. pick contains within `Windsor Castle`

 - Windsor Castle.
 ON
 - Castle.
 ON